sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_8_ExplainingPythonFiles/Q_8_ExplainingPythonFiles_Quiz.md

 **Description**

-a) Files which are completely readable are called Text files.
+Files which are completely readable are called Text files.
 They should not contain any garbage or strange characters.

-b) They are Binary files.
-They should contain garbage or strange characters.
-They are not readable.

-c) Binary files are non human readable files.

-d) It is not correct.

 ---
 ---